NetCoreTemplates/react-spa/README.md

 npx create-net react-spa MyProject
 ```

+## Jumpstart with Copilot

+Instantly [scaffold a new App with this template](https://github.com/new?template_name=react-spa&template_owner=NetCoreTemplates) using GitHub Copilot, just describe the features you want and watch Copilot build it!

 ## Getting Started

 Run Server .NET Project (automatically starts both .NET and Vite dev servers):